 If you haven't made roast potatoes in duck fat before, then you are seriously missing out.
 The most perfect roast potatoes every time and totally fool-proof.

 Not only do roast potatoes with duck fat have a much nicer flavour, but the crisp that they get on them is like nothing else.
-It's the best fat for roast potatoes, and you still get those light and fluffy insides.
+It's the best fat to use, and you still get those light and fluffy insides.

 The only roast potato you should make for a special occasion like Christmas or Thanksgiving.